meisampw1384/meisampw1384/README.md

 ## Hi there 👋

-I’m **Meysam**, a software enthusiast with a passion for technology.
+I’m **Meysam**, a software enthusiast with a passion for technology and music.
 I’m currently studying at **Isfahan University of Technology** and enjoy exploring various aspects of software development.

 ### Languages and Tools